THE EARLY YEARS

 WORK IN THE 2000s

-Varied work has continued, and has included the development of further projects (with Chris Hopkins from England and Sarah [Sally] Berenson from the USA playing key roles in the projects' design), but also benefiting from the presentation of papers on many topics unconnected with these.
+Varied work continued, and included the development of further projects (with Chris Hopkins from England and Sarah [Sally] Berenson from the USA playing key roles in the projects' design).
+Conference sessions involving the RDC benefited also from the presentation of papers on many topics unconnected with these.
 A further name change - this time undertaken as part of a streamlining exercise by ATEE - saw the group take on its present title, "Science and mathematics education."

-Varied work has continued, and has included the development of further projects (with Chris Hopkins from England and Sarah [Sally] Berenson from the USA playing key roles in the projects' design), but also benefiting from the presentation of papers on many topics unconnected with these.
+Varied work continued, and included the development of further projects (with Chris Hopkins from England and Sarah [Sally] Berenson from the USA playing key roles in the projects' design).
+Conference sessions involving the RDC benefited also from the presentation of papers on many topics unconnected with these.
 A further name change - this time undertaken as part of a streamlining exercise by ATEE - saw the group take on its present title, "Science and mathematics education."

 In 2015 and 2016, discussion at the RDC meetings included consideration of STEM education.
-The RDC has considered extending its mandate so as to cover this area or cooperating with the RDC "Teacher education and digital technology" on the subject; ideas are welcome.
-A new project now is being formulated on the basis of work done at the 2021 annual conference; it is provisionally entitled "Designing low threshold, high ceiling tasks that engage all students in problem solving and problem posing in STEM education."
+The RDC considered extending its mandate so as to cover this area or cooperating with the RDC "Teacher education and digital technology" on the subject.
+Ideas are still welcome, but the potential dialogue was obviated by the COVID pandemic and hence the absence of face-to-face discussions.
+The pandemic also inhibited work on the (then) latest project, the Functions Project.

 PHOTOGRAPHIC RECORD